2026 VED Update

 • Its engine size.

-• Since April 2017 it depends on the car’s list price when new, too.
+• Since April 2017, it can also depend on the car’s list price when new.

 You should contact the DVLA if:

 • You’re not using your car.
-You must either let the DVLA know that your car's being kept off-road with a SORN (Statutory Off Road Notification) or continue to tax it.
+You must either let the DVLA know that your car is being kept off-road with a SORN (Statutory Off Road Notification) or continue to tax it.

 • You change address.
 Make sure you tell the DVLA, otherwise you may not receive your tax renewal documents.